 Musk Thistle, Nodding Plumeless Thistle

-Carduus nutans L. is the correct and accepted scientific name for the Musk Thistle.
-The genus and species were named and described as such by Carl von Linnaeus in the second edition of Species Plantarum in 1753.
+Carduus nutans L. is the correct and accepted scientific name for this species of thistle.
+It was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.